-Research description: I study primate evolution, ecology, and conservation, focusing on dispersal, speciation, and ecological diversification within one of the world's most unusual primates.
-Major objectives include: How many species of tarsiers exist today?
+Research description: I study evolution, ecology, and conservation, focusing on dispersal, speciation, and ecological diversification within one of the world's most unusual primates, tarsiers.
+Major questions I ask include: How many species of tarsiers exist today?
 How and why did they evolve?
 How can we use tarsiers to promote effective conservation?
 Current research questions ask: What do tarsier tell us about historical biogeography and the distribution of biodiversity?
 How do primates and other taxa disperse across open oceans?
 Why are there no sympatric tarsiers?
 Why are some tarsiers social and some solitary?
 Why are some tarsiers so much like gibbons in their social organization, behavior, and distribution?